009695/myfirstworkshop/welcome.rst

 In this workshop you'll learn new exciting content.

+Open up this RST file to reveal the syntax and parameters of the example sections below.

 Section 1
 +++++++++
 Wouldn't it be good to show something in *italics*?
 Well, that was straightforward.